Tom-Nagy/walking-around/README.md

 additional information on hiking.
 The "copyright" (For educational use) is in the middle with responsive text to fit on small devices.

-All pages feature an hero image, taking all the viewport, bringing the sensation of open space and immersion into Nature.
+All pages feature an image, taking all the viewport.
+Its purpose is bringing the sensation of open space and immersion into Nature.

 #### Home

 On the home page there is a heading (Ireland Best Walking Community) praising the Club.
 Below the heading there are three headlines that show users what to expect from the Club.
-Below there is a call to action button (Learn More).
+Below there is a call to action button (About Us).
 This is to trigger users desire to know more about the Club.
-This button will lead the users to fill up the "Get in touch" form.
+This button will lead the users to The Club page.

 #### The Club

-The Club content is display in three columns.
+The Club content is display in two columns, one below the other.
-From left to right or top to bottom on smaller devices: its goals, its location and motivational quotes.
-It Features a picture from [Google Earth](https://www.google.com/intl/fr/earth/) to locate the club in Ireland.
-On medium and smaller devices the location is not display.
-Arrows pointing down and linked to the following content will invite users to scroll down or click and continue exploring the website.
+The first is the about section of the Club and give explanation about the club.
+The second is display some testimonies from club's members.

 #### Activities

 The Activities are display in three columns.
 From left to right or top to bottom on smaller devices: about the community, the activities, meetings.
-Each column as an icon to represent and identify the content that is display.

 #### Gallery

 The Gallery present pictures taken during hikes.
 It features the great Irish landscape and trails.
 It is presented as a carousel and display a modal when the image is clicked on to focus on the image and see the images titles and credits.
+The carousel display one image per slide on small screens and two images per slide on medium and bigger screens.

 #### Hiking Tips